Ellen and Lee up early to go north for a wine tasting. The rest of us took a ferry to Menaggio, dashing onto the boat in the nick of time.

 -Instafluencers are everywhere, posing in wild outfits.
 We barely hide our laughter.

--Dad visits the grocery store so often, the owner greets him and give him samples.
+-Dad visits the grocery store so often that the owner greets him and give him samples.

 -"Once again, I sacrifice myself for everyone else ... write that down Lu." - Dad